Weight loss is a common goal, but many people rush the process, often falling into the trap of an extreme diet or pushing workout regimes.

 It’s easy to focus solely on the scale, but remember: weight loss is a side effect of a healthy lifestyle, not the end goal.

 Pay attention to energy levels, mental clarity, strength, and mood.
-These indicators reflect deeper changes that last long after the number on the scale settles.
+These indicators reflect bigger changes that last long after the number on the scale settles.

 In short, the ideal weight loss speed is the one that improves your life, not just your looks.